Department of Sociology

 - The majority of the committee, including the chair, must be faculty members of the Sociology Department.
-Candidates with a specialization in communication must have a committee of four or more faculty members, with at least two from Sociology and two from Communication.
-The chair may be from the Communication Department.
 A faculty member may continue as chair of a dissertation committee after leaving the University.

 - After faculty members have agreed to serve and a topic has been approved by the dissertation committee, the candidate is required to petition the Graduate Committee for final approval of the dissertation committee and topic.
 The candidate submits the petition to the Director of Graduate Studies.
 The petition should include the names of the committee members with the committee chair identified, a tentative title, and a brief summary of the topic.